 The Lac à Paul Project

 In late June 2013, the Environmental Impact Assessment (EIA) for the proposed mine was filed for evaluation with the Ministère du développement durable, de l’environnement, de la faune et des parcs (MDDEFP).
-This is a major milestone in the project’s journey toward startup of the Lac à Paul phosphate mine.
-Since then, the project has continued to evolve to be improved with the goal of presenting a project with a lower impact.

 The Bureau d'audiences publiques sur l'environnement public consultation sessions were held in spring of 2015.
 The Minister of the Environment made the BAPE's report public on October 23, 2015.